mesayanroy/type-static/README.md

-# type-static
+# Type-static
-all about typescript
+All about typescript
 how to conrtibute yout files in the repo

 On the terminal

 # git add .